Section II Table of Contents Section IV

 - An award of up to $10,000 may be paid to a person supplying information that leads to a penalty against a technician who is intentionally venting.

-- Violation of the Clean Air Act, including the knowing release of refrigerant during the maintenance, service, repair, or disposal of appliances, can result in fines up to $25,000 per day per violation.
+- Violation of the Clean Air Act, including the knowing release of refrigerant during the maintenance, service, repair, or disposal of appliances, can result in fines up to $37,500 per day per violation for anyone venting refrigerant except for carbon dioxide (CO2), which can be vented.

 - Since January 1, 1996, it is no longer legal for CFCs to be manufactured or imported into the United States.
 Supplies of CFC refrigerant for equipment servicing can ONLY come from recovery, recycling, and reclamation.